-The reason an owner wants isn’t necessarily sinister.
+The reason an owner wants to sell isn’t necessarily sinister.
 Nonetheless, knowing why the current owner wants to take the exit ramp could help you when it’s time to negotiate a purchase price.

 Is investing in commercial real estate better than investing in single-family homes?

 Becoming a landlord of single-family homes is a great way to get your feet wet when it comes to real estate investment.
-But if you want to grow your investment portfolio and potentially boost your cash flow, a larger commercial property may be appealing.
+But if you want to grow your investment portfolio and potentially boost your cash flow, a larger commercial property may be a good investment.

 Important Terms to Learn

 The world of real estate is full of terms and acronyms most people don’t come across in their day-to-day lives.
 As a potential investor, it helps to have a grasp of these terms to guide you.